ChengyuWang1007/Deep-Learning-for-Camera-Autofocus/rl-agent/README.md

 # Reinforcement Agent
-Pytorch implementation of reinforcement agent in "Deep Learning for Camera Autofocus" by Chengyu Wang, Qian Huang, Ming Cheng, Zhan Ma and David J. Brady.
+Pytorch implementation of reinforcement agent in "Deep Learning for Camera Autofocus." by Chengyu Wang, Qian Huang, Ming Cheng, Zhan Ma and David J. Brady.

 ## Prerequisites
 The codebase was developed with python 3.6, pytorch 1.3.1 and cuda 9.2